ZeroTixDev/Sase/README.md

 ---------------------------------------
 - In the event of a private method with a one word function name, this is encouraged [REDACTED]

-- In the event of a private method with descriptive name, this is encouraged [REDACTED]
+- In the event of a private method with descriptive name, this is encouraged [DATA EXPUNGED]

 - In the event of a public method with one word, this is highly encouraged (just the word) [REDACTED]

-- In the event of a public method with two words, this is encouraged [REDACTED] (expection: if [REDACTED] makes more sense, it is encouraged)
+- In the event of a public method with two words, this is encouraged [REDACTED] (expection: if [DATA EXPUNGED] makes more sense, it is encouraged)

 - In the event of a class name, this is encouraged [REDACTED]